ayush11122/DevOps-Learning/terminal-command/README.md

 # Terminal-Command
-Here are some terminal command
+Here are some terminal command hello